-A bona fide and even passive hip-hop fan may encounter a time (numerous times) when their opinions rattle their consciousness as they seek both entertainment and enlightenment.
+A bona fide and even passive hip-hop fan may encounter times when their opinions rattle their consciousness as they seek both entertainment and enlightenment.
 The tension of firming up your musical identity sways you partisan as you pick a side on not one but two fronts, intellectual and emotional fancies.

 My childhood bias for Nas has transitioned into adulthood and I have to negotiate emotions and facts.
-When we evaluate artists and their work, there is a shaky foundation of objectivity.
+When we evaluate artists and their work, there can be shaky foundation for objectivity.
 Outside of record sales or syllable counts there are no statistics to assess, and your interpretations sprout from your unique experiences: you heard a song, you read a book, and maybe smelled a distinctive scent while simultaneously doing both.